Union Pacific 4014: Excursion service

-Upon the completion of the restoration, No. 4014 joined the railroad's never-retired No. 844 steam locomotive in excursion service.
-No. 4014 also became the world's largest operational steam locomotive, displacing (and later replacing) No. 3985, which was in poor mechanical condition at the time No. 4014 was restored to operation.
+Once restored, No. 4014 joined the railroad's never-retired Union Pacific FEF series No. 844 steam locomotive in excursion service.
+It also became the world's largest operational steam locomotive, displacing UP No. 3985.

-In May 2019, No. 4014 made its first excursion run amid the celebrations marking 150 years since the completion of the First transcontinental railroad.
+In May 2019, No. 4014 made its first excursion run amid the celebrations marking 150 years since the completion of the first transcontinental railroad.
 Following its May 4 christening at the Cheyenne Depot Museum, No. 4014 — doubleheaded with No. 844 — traveled to Ogden, Utah.
 No. 4014 subsequently made two tours on its own.
 From July 8 to August 8, it visited the Midwestern United States, including brief stops at Saint Paul Union Depot and the Lake Superior Railroad Museum; it then toured the Southwestern United States from September 27 to November 26.

-Due to the COVID-19 pandemic, UP announced in March 2020 that it would cancel that year's steam operations with Nos.
-4014 and 844.
+In January 2020, Union Pacific officials announced that the UP Steam Team would retire No. 3985, which was in poor mechanical condition.
+Due to the COVID-19 pandemic, UP announced in March 2020 that it would cancel that year's steam operations.
 Excursion operations resumed in August and September 2021 with No. 4014 doing tour stops in Fort Worth and Houston, Texas; New Orleans, Louisiana; North Little Rock, Arkansas; St. Louis, Missouri; and Denver, Colorado.
-Also in 2021, No. 4014 became the first mainline steam locomotive to be equipped with new PTC equipment.

-On April 11, 2022, UP originally announced that No. 4014 would tour the Northwestern United States, starting on June 26 in commemoration of UP's 160th anniversary, but the tour was canceled on April 22 so UP could reduce supply chain congestion.
+In May 2022, one month after No. 3985 was donated to the Railroading Heritage of Midwest America in Silvis, Illinois, the museum announced a plan to convert No. 4014's original tender, No. 25-C-116, to carry fuel oil instead of coal.
+This would enable the Big Boy to use its original tender, allowing Tender No. 25-C-311 to be reunited with the Challenger.
+In July 2025, however, the RRHMA cancelled these plans.

 In late July 2022, No. 4014 pulled the Museum Special excursion between Cheyenne and the Denver Union Station to benefit the Union Pacific Railroad Museum.
+On September 14, 2022, No. 4014 was fired up to move Union Pacific 5511 from the Cheyenne roundhouse and around the yard for testing before the 2-10-2 locomotive left for the RRHMA two months later.

+In June 2023, No. 4014 ran from Cheyenne to Omaha, Nebraska, with the Home Run Express Tour, for display at Charles Schwab Field Omaha on June 15–21 and 24–25.
+During the return journey to Cheyenne on June 29, No. 4014 banked a stalled freight train up the grade in Blair, Nebraska.
+Two cab rides on the July 3 journey from Pine Bluffs, Wyoming, to Cheyenne were sold for $9,500 apiece to benefit the Union Pacific Railroad Museum.